rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

 .. _transferring_existing_aws_accounts:

 ========================================================================
-Transferring existing AWS Master Payers and Linked Accounts to Rackspace
+Transferring existing AWS Master Payers and linked accounts to Rackspace
 ========================================================================

 While the
-`Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ enables the ability to easily provision new AWS accounts, there may be situations where you would like to transfer an existing AWS account to Rackspace for management.
-This is also supported, and once complete, will allow Rackspace management tooling and expertise to function with your existing AWS account.
+`Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ enables you to provision new AWS accounts easily, you might occasionally want to transfer an existing AWS account to Rackspace for management.
+We also support this, and after the transfer completes, it allows Rackspace management tooling and expertise to function with your existing AWS account.

-This process involves formally assigning your AWS account to Rackspace for management, which can be initiated by submitting a request via the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
+This process involves formally assigning your AWS account to Rackspace for management, which you can initiate by submitting a request in the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.

-Click the **Add AWS Account** card at the bottom of the AWS account list.
-For account source, select **Use an existing AWS account not currently managed by Rackspace**.
-The following information is required:
+Click **Add AWS Account** at the bottom of the AWS account list.
+For **account source**, select **Use an existing AWS account not currently managed by Rackspace**.
+Include the following required information:

   * AWS Payer(s) or Account Number(s)
   * Legal Company Name